 His other research interests include the sources of development commitment amongst political elites, particularly within authoritarian regimes; and mixed-method approaches to understanding behaviour in post-conflict societies.

 He holds an MA in Development, Governance and Public Policy from the Institute of Development Studies, where he previously worked as a research assistant.’
-He has fieldwork experience in Malawi, Uganda, Ghana, and Nepal.
+He has fieldwork experience in Malawi, Uganda, Ghana, Nepal and Ethiopia.